-When GCMLP-Managed Accounts receive publicly traded securities from in-kind distributions, GCMLP generally underlying funds as disposes of such securities as promptly as practicable under the circumstances.
-In these cases, GCMLP generally does not act on a related Proxy Request because GCMLP has no intention to hold such investments for long-term investment purposes.
+• When GCMLP-Managed Accounts receive publicly traded securities from underlying funds as in-kind distributions, GCMLP generally disposes of such securities as promptly as practicable under the circumstances.
+In these cases, GCMLP generally does not act on a related Proxy Request because GCMLP has no intention to hold such investments for longterm investment purposes.
 In circumstances where the Investment Committee elects to retain such securities, GCMLP would generally act on a Proxy Request.